hanhua/nodejs-start/README.md

       Add the component in `client/App.ts`.
     - Run the test both in dev mode and production mode to make sure it works.

+12. Install ESLint

+    Run `npx eslint --init` and follow the instructions.